dblock/code.dblock.org/_posts/2012/2012-01-17-octopress-setting-up-a-blog-and-contributing-to-an-existing-one.markdown

 username.github.com$
 ```

-You’re all set.
+You're all set.
 Create posts and stuff.
 Happy blogging with Octopress.